thinktomorrow/package-docs/src/chief/latest/upgrading.md

 Next update the chief assets by running `php artisan vendor:publish --tag=chief-assets --force` in your project root.
 Note that with the force flag you update all existing chief style and script assets in your project.

-## Upgrading from 0.5.18 to 0.6.*
+## Upgrading from 0.6.* to 0.7.*
-Since 0.6 is a major overhaul of the chief logic and architecture, the upgrade will take some time.
-Also the minimum requirement for Laravel is 8.*.
+Since 0.7 is a major overhaul of the chief logic and architecture since 0.6, the upgrade will take some time.
+Also the minimum requirement for Laravel is 9.*.
 This upgrade guide will try to assist you in this process.

-For older laravel applications, we recommend to first upgrade your application to Laravel 8.
+For older laravel applications, we recommend to first upgrade your application to Laravel 9.
 After that, you can continue with your chief upgrade.

 #### update chief package